Pixel 3 to finally let you use external mic when recording video

 The camera tends to be a major selling point for Google's Pixel phones, and this year's Pixel 3 and Pixel 3 XL are no different.
-That's why it's nice to see Google listen to fans when they request a certain camera feature.
+And now, Google appears to be listening to fans that've been requesting a certain camera feature.

-Google said in a forum post on Friday that it'll be adding support for external microphones to the Pixel camera app (via 9to5Google).
+Google said in a forum post on Friday that it'll be adding support for external microphones to the Pixel camera app.
 This means Pixel users will be able to use USB-C and external plug-in mics when shooting video on their phones.

-The forum post asking about the feature has been around since 2016.
+The forum post asking about the feature, reported earlier by 9to5Mac, has been around since 2016.
 Google says that on Oct.
-18 -- the day the Pixel 3 launches -- it will add external mic support to all Pixel phones -- that includes old and new generations.
+18 -- the day the Pixel 3 launches -- it will add external mic support to all Pixel phones, that includes old and new generations.

 In related news, a Google Pixel 3 will reportedly be used to film Eminem's performance for Jimmy Kimmel Live! this week.